tiberlab/tibercad/manual/Sphinx/Complete/modules/Elasticity.rst

 Example 2: Piezoelectric nanogenerator
 ------------------------------------

-In this example we will compute the output potential of a piezoelectric nanogenerator based on a vertical compressed ZnO nanowire [1,2].
-The cylindrical columni, oriented along the :math:`z`-axis, has a radius of 150 nm and is 4 :math:`\mu m` high.
+In this example we will compute the output potential of a piezoelectric nanogenerator based on a vertical compressed ZnO nanowire.
+The cylindrical column, oriented along the :math:`z`-axis, has a radius of 150 nm and is 4 :math:`\mu m` high.

 In the device section we specify the name of the region (*Column*) and the doping. ::

   Device